therealchiko/therealchiko.github.com/_posts/2016-10-17-what-i-learnt-pair-programming-with-a-senior-dev.md

 title: "What I learnt pair programming with a senior dev"
 tags: learning c# xamarin agile
 ---
 A couple of weeks ago, I had the pleasure to travel for some pair programming with a senior developer in our team who lives in Cape Town.
 This being our first meeting, I was really excited to finally meet the guy we all joke is a bot (internal joke).
-During my time in Strand (quiet city in Cape Town), I learnt some things I like to share.
-These things became apparent to me **after** our sessions and I think should be considered huge benefits of pairing with someone more senior.
+During my time in Strand (quiet city in Cape Town), I learnt some things I'd like to share here.
+These things became more apparent **after** our sessions and I think they should be considered huge benefits of pairing with someone more senior.
 <!--more-->

 ## Thinking through problems